ThomasCarstens/BotDrivestoWaypoint/README.md

 # BotDrivestoWaypoint

-A custom wheeled robot in a postoffice world.
-When the DRIVE button is pressed, the robot detects the RED gate, and navigates toward it.
+A custom wheeled robot in Gazebo's postoffice world.
+When the DRIVE button is pressed, the robot detects the RED gate, and drives toward it.
 Other functionality helps it get to its goal.

 ### Demo
+#### Robot drives to goal
 https://drive.google.com/file/d/1rYaJ3Cpv5fvkwflFxktoz0EMZJfkWf6i/view?usp=sharing

 ### Project Stack